 On the women's side, Felicia Brown qualified for the NCAA Championships in the 200-meter dash.
 She was 10th overall, earning second team All-America honors.
 Under Hall's tutelage, Brown won the individual title in the 100-meter dash at the 2015 Penn Relays and also recorded the second-fastest 200-meter dash time in program history (22.76).

 Prior to arrivingon Rocky Top, Hall spent one season as sprints coach at Kentucky as the Wildcats put together a banner performance in the women's competition.
 He held a similar position the five previous years at Clemson and also spent 12 seasons coaching at Charlotte.

 Hall has coached winners on the conference and national level, having produced SEC and ACC individual champions and multiple NCAA winners and medalists.

-Last season at Kentucky, Hall's sprinters helped vault the UK women into the top 10 on the national stage.
+At Kentucky, Hall's sprinters helped vault the UK women into the top 10 on the national stage.
 Kentucky finished ninth at the NCAA indoor meet and a program-best seventh at NCAA outdoors.